Skip to main content

 Local market comparison data on inbound travellers can be bought or obtained for free, for example via local tourist boards.
 You can also interpret this information as existing demand in the market to tap into, rather than creating demand within a segment that is not even searching for your destination.

-3 tips on attracting your chosen guest segments
+3 tips to attract your hotel’s target segments

 Attracting guests within any market segment is an art that can take many forms.
 Staying authentic to your brand is crucial to not get sidetracked into hunting down what may not be the best fit of guests.
 The following three tips will help your hotel approach this task with more clarity.